svanderburg/dydisnix/README.md

   discovered infrastructure model that cannot be auto-discovered
 * The *distribution generator* computes a mapping of services to machines based on their technical requirements and non-functional requirements
+* The *port assigner* automatically assigns unique TCP ports to services that require them

 Prerequisites
 =============